KunkelBrett/sprint_4_project/README.md

 Clone this repository:

 git clone https://github.com/KunkelBrett/sprint_4_project
-Navigate to the project directory:

-after cloning the repository move into the project directory using
+After cloning the repository move into the project directory using
 "cd sprint_4_project"